oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/plug-pdb/plug-pdb.md

 	 ![Databases home page](./../intro-pdb-mgmt-db/images/manage-pdb-17-view-pdbs-db-list-05.png " ")

-    The Databases page displays the new PDB, *PDB3*, in the database instance along with the existing PDB, *ORCL1PDB*.
+    The Databases page displays the new PDB, *PDB3*, in the database instance, *orcl1*, along with the existing PDB, *ORCL1PDB*.
 The green upward arrows in the **Status** field indicate that the database instances and the PDBs are up and running.

 In this lab, you learned how to plug an unplugged PDB into another root container.
 Similarly, you can plug PDBs into the same or a remote container.